enso-org/enso-archive/doc/design/engine/engine-services.md

 When a content root is removed, the language server must notify clients other than the one that added the root by sending a `file/rootRemoved`.
-Additionally, all clients must be notified of the removal of visible files through a series of `file/event` notifications.
+Additionally, the server must send a `file/event` making the root of the new tree visible.
+The IDE is responsible for any additional discovery.

 ##### Parameters